Cuperino/PSblank/README.md

 # PSblank
-Add extra blank pages at the end of a DSC-conforming PostScript
+Description: Add extra blank pages at the end of a DSC-conforming PostScript
+Licence: MIT
+Note: PSblank was made as a standalone component of Duplex Printer.